peytonmlee/STA141B-Project/README.md

 Ticketmaster API Analysis

-This is a project analyzing the patterns between geographic location, genre,and event count.
+This is a project analyzing the patterns between geographic location, genre, and event count.

 To setup:
 1. Clone the repository